Help Students Thrive with a Master of Education in Special Education Degree

 What Will You Learn in Our Online Master of Education in Curriculum and Instruction Courses?

 Learn how to meet the needs of young learners using intervention strategies, educational technology, and cutting-edge curricula.
-Throughout this program, you will learn how to enhance your students’ classroom experience and help children of all backgrounds and learning styles succeed.
+Throughout this program, you can learn how to enhance your students’ classroom experience and help children of all backgrounds and learning styles succeed.

 Liberty’s M.Ed. provides a mix of core education courses and targeted special education classes.
 Within the specialization, you’ll look at how developmental disabilities, especially autism, can affect children’s performance in school.
 Equipped with this knowledge, you can prepare to develop instructional strategies, equipment, and classroom settings that meet students’ unique needs.

 - EDUC 604 – Foundations of Education